 Introduction: The introduction must clearly state the problem, the reason for doing the work, the hypotheses or theoretical predictions under consideration and the essential background.
 It should not contain equations or mathematical notation.
 Section numbering and headings begin here.
 A brief survey of the relevant literature, so that a non-specialist reader could understand the significance of the presented results.

-Acknowledgments: (if any) These should be placed in a separate paragraph at the end of the text, immediately before the list of references.
+Acknowledgment: (if any) These should be placed in a separate paragraph at the end of the text, immediately before the list of references.
 It may include funding information too.
-Font size 10, the word Acknowledgements. is bold.
+Font size 11, the word Acknowledgements is bold.

 Permissions: Authors wishing to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format, and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

 References: In the text, references should be cited in by number as .
-If you need more than one citation, you should place the references as [2, 3, 4].
+If you need more than one citation, you should place the references as [2–7].
+If you need to cite without parenthesis, use this example: As previously reported by Bailly (if single author), Shar and Tan (if two authors), Chhum et al. (if more than two authors).

 Cite only essential resources, avoid citing unpublished material.
 References to papers "in press" must mean that the article has been accepted for publication.